Sam-MJ/SausageFileConverter/README.md

 https://www.youtube.com/embed/vRbyTHxy2as?si=4a-1SYonQALH_op8

-## This repo is only open so I can show recruiters, If you would like to use this tool please contact me for a license!
+## This repo is only open so I can show HR/recruiters, If you would like to use this tool please contact me for a license!